-Authentication is a major part of cryptography and its main purpose is to verify the user.
-It provides the assurance as to the identity of users.
-Authentication can be achieved using either symmetric or asymmetric systems and can be done by any number of mechanisms from passwords, smartcards to biometrics.
-Or as they say, something you know, something you have, or something you are!
-For most of us authentication will happen when you’re trying to reach your favorite web site.
-In this case CHAP which stands for, Challenge Handshake Authentication Protocol (CHAP) for short is working behind the scene.
-CHAP encrypts your username and password and establishes the communication session to the remote server housing storing the content.
+Authentication: Is a major part of cryptography and its main purpose is to verify the user.
+It provides the assurance as to the identity of a user.
+Authentication can be achieved using either symmetric or asymmetric systems and can be done by any number of mechanisms from passwords, smartcards, biometrics to location tracking.

-Integrity verifies that your data has not been altered or changed in any way except by authorized personal.
+Integrity: Trust but verify that your data has not been altered or changed in any way except by authorized personal.
 Message integrity is enforced by a mean of an encrypted message digest you create and can be enforced by a public and or secret key cryptosystem.
-Remember the term message digest since we will also look into this, but can be called by many names: hash, hash value, CRC, checksum, and digital ID.
+Remember the term message digest since we will also look into this more, but it can be called by many names: hash, hash value, CRC, checksum, and digital ID.
 Most message digest are 128 bits or larger, but the longer the message the better the security.
 I will cover Hash functions later, but the most common ones are SHA, MD2, MD4, MD5 and HMAC to name but a few.

 Now there are many forms of encryption, but the major thing to remember is it can be done either through symmetric or asymmetric methods.
 Moreover, when it’s in transit you want to ensure that your data has not been altered in any way.
 One of the main methods of verifying the authentication of the messages is by creating a hash value or message digest guaranteeing the message sent is the same as the one received because confidentiality cannot exist without integrity.

 Non-Repudiation: – Ensures that a sender cannot deny sending a message.
 Some of the techniques used can be encryption, digital signatures, and notarization.